NVIDIA/spark-rapids/docs/compatibility.md

 and lists, Spark will return a string representation of the JSON, but when running on GPU, the default behavior is to throw an exception.
 There is an experimental setting `spark.rapids.sql.json.read.mixedTypesAsString.enabled` that can be set to true to support reading mixed types as string, but there are known issues where it could also read structs as string in some cases.
+There can also be minor formatting differences.
+Spark will return a parsed and formatted representation, but the GPU implementation returns the unparsed JSON string.

 ### `to_json` function